ScaledMarkets/recommender-tfidf/README.md

 and the Maven toolchain configuration file toolchains-linux.xml (or toolchains-mac.xml for my personal Mac).

-The version number is set in the makefile - nothing else in the makefile should need to be changed.
-The POM files should also not need to be chanaged: they receive the version number from the environment.
+The version number is set in the makefile but must be set in each POM as well.

 The makefile attempts to push the image to Dockerhub.
 To enable that, Dockerhub credentials must be set through these two environment variables: